Einstein's God Model (film): Critical reception

 After its world premiere at the 2016 Boston Science Fiction Film Festival, Einstein's God Model received generally positive reviews.
 Its festival run produced multiple awards (see below) and hosted very dynamic Q&A's after each screening.
 Said Johnson, "The film is so science heavy, I was surprised at how many people were touched by the story on a spiritual level.
 We had audience members, who had suffered a recent loss, tell us that it gave them comfort.".
-Einstein's God Model had its theatrical premiere at the Arena Cinelounge Hollywood with a red carpet event attended by many celebrities.
+Einstein's God Model had its theatrical premiere at the Arena Cinelounge Hollywood.